BathMASH/MathAltNotes/README.md

 ## Reporting issues and getting help

 This is a work in progress and is unstable!
+Regardless of how good we get it will never be possible for us to process general LaTeX.
+Before contacting us try to minimise your use of packages and fonts.

 If you have problems email ma-largeprintnotes@bath.ac.uk to report them.
-We may eventually solve the problem but make no promises!
+We may eventually solve the problem, if it is possible to solve it, but make no promises!

 # Providing files to students

 We recommend providing the alternative formats to all students.
 Whether you provide these prior to class depends on the resource and your teaching practice.
+Resources should be provided to disabled students prior to class.